jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_sequence_encoders.md

 Overall, the `input_shape` method is used to determine the shape or dimensions of the input tensor for a specific model or operation in PyTorch.

 #### **Method Details**
-The given code is a method definition for the `input_shape` method of a class.
-This method returns a `torch.Size` object representing the shape of the input data.
+The given code is a method definition for the `input_shape` method in a class.
+This method returns a `torch.Size` object with a single dimension, `self.max_sequence_length`.

-The shape returned is a single-dimensional tensor with a size equal to `self.max_sequence_length`.

 ### Method **`output_shape`** Overview
 The method `output_shape` returns the output shape of a sequence reduction operation.
 It is defined within a class and returns an object of type `torch.Size`.
 The method retrieves the output shape from the `reduce_sequence` attribute and returns it.